Vanessa Atterbeary: In the legislature

+In October 2023, after U.S. Representative John Sarbanes announced that he would not run for reelection in 2024, Atterbeary said that she was planning to run to succeed him in Congress.
+She withdrew from the race in December, saying that she wanted to focus on passing gun control and education funding bills in the upcoming legislative session.

+In September 2025, Atterbeary announced she would not run for reelection in 2026 and would instead run for Howard County executive.

 Political positions

 Education

 Atterbeary introduced legislation in the 2016 legislative session that would put five of the seven members of the Howard County school board up for election.
 The bill was voted down, but was reintroduced in the 2019 legislative session where it passed unanimously.

 Atterbeary introduced legislation in the 2019 legislative session that would remove school resource officers from school buildings.

 Atterbeary introduced legislation in the 2019 legislative session that would allow the Howard County Council to raise fees against developers to cover the costs of school construction.
 Following amendments proposed by her colleagues, she voted against advancing the bill to the House floor.
 In 2020, she introduced a bill that would require the school board to submit a report addressing its deferred maintenance to the Howard County leaders in October.
 The bill failed to receive a vote.

 In 2020, Atterbeary introduced legislation that would prevent the Howard County school board from enrolling students at schools with capacities greater than 115 percent.